White House: Mideast peace may not be 2-state solution

 Trump takes pride in his deal-making skills and said during his campaign that he'd love the challenge of negotiating a Mideast agreement.
 He has appointed his son-in-law, Jared Kushner, to lead the effort.

-The official said the visit was meant to mark a new, closer relationship between Israel and the United States, which grew strained during the Obama years.
+The White House official said the visit was meant to mark a new, closer relationship between Israel and the United States, an alliance that came under strain during the Obama years.

 Trump and Netanyahu are likely to discuss peace efforts as well as expanded Israeli settlements, Iran and Trump's campaign pledge to move the U.S. embassy in Israel from Tel Aviv to Jerusalem.

 The latter would signal U.S. recognition of Jerusalem as Israel's capital, a move that would infuriate Palestinians.
-They claim the eastern sector of the city, captured by Israel in 1967, as their capital.
+They claim the eastern sector of the city, captured by Israel in the 1967 war, as their capital.

-American presidents have long struck a delicate balance addressing the Israeli-Palestinian conflict, stressing the close U.S. friendship and lavishing the Jewish state with aid.
+American presidents have long struck a delicate balance fin addressing the Israeli-Palestinian conflict, stressing the close U.S. friendship with Israel and lavishing the Jewish state with bountiful aid.
 But recent presidents also have tried to negotiate, and they have called out Israel for actions seen as undermining peace efforts, such as expanding settlements in the occupied West Bank.

 Trump told The Associated Press during his campaign that he wanted to be "very neutral" and try to get both sides together.
 But his tone became decidedly more pro-Israel as the campaign progressed.
 He has spoken disparagingly of Palestinians, saying they have been "taken over" by or are condoning militant groups.
 Some of his top aides challenge the legitimacy of Palestinian demands for a state.